Intro-to-APCD/Intro-to-APCD.github.io/ProjectManagment/Notes about the project's progress.md

-#Notes about the Project's Progress
+##Notes about the Project's Progress

-1. I created an ìadministrative simplificationî presentation by merging the risk adjustment and GIC topics
+1. I created an ‚Äúadministrative simplification‚Äù presentation by merging the risk adjustment and GIC topics
-2. ìwhat is a provider?î topic gets merged into the provider overview presentation
+2. ‚Äúwhat is a provider?‚Äù topic gets merged into the provider overview presentation
 3. I was planning to do a data dictionary for the Massachusetts APCD.
 But instead I'm going to link to every states data dictionary or submission guidelines.
 4. I reorganized the webpage from using "APCD Terminology" and "Advanced topics"  to  "Insurance Industry Terminology" and "Claims Terminology"
 5. I decided not to make an overview for the Dental data, because dental data is almost never used by researchers.